 Mr. Bays and Ms. Langan or Ms. Carpenter, they are able to conduct themselves appropriately, but that's what my goal is, to be able to get the right people to respond at times.
 And so that does occur even at the board meetings.

 MS. STRAUSS: I understand that.
 I appreciate that.
 I just wanted the record to state that that made me very uncomfortable in a public meeting.

+MR. JABOUIN: Thank you.
 MR. MEDVIN: Ms. Fertig?